blanusa/MongoDBeer/README.md

 # MongoDBeer
- Creating and optimizing queries in MongoDB database This project focuses on creating and optimizing queries on a MongoDB database that contains reviews of various beers.
+ Creating and optimizing queries in MongoDB database.

+This project focuses on creating and optimizing queries on a MongoDB database that contains reviews of various beers.
 The goal is to efficiently retrieve and manipulate data from the database to provide insights, statistics, and analysis of beer reviews.

 Features